melusina-org/cl-rashell/README.md

-The **Rashell** package defines primitives which combine ease of use with the ability to write maintainable and resilient programs leveraging the full power of Unix.
-These primitives implements common patterns to interact with Unix utilities as subprocesses.
+The **Rashell** package defines primitives which combine ease of use with the ability to write maintainable and resilient programs leveraging the full power of UNIX.
+These primitives implements common patterns to interact with UNIX utilities as subprocesses.
 These patterns usually yield a string or a sequence of lines, they will also adequately report error conditions on subprocesses.